 - Ease of bankruptcy rules on student loans

 - A political movement to forgive student loans

 What most people do not realize is that education, specifically college education, is a business.
 The colleges do not promote this aspect but position themselves as an improvement to society.
 We, as parents and students, get emotionally tied to these colleges and often minimize the long-term financial consequence of a college decision.
-That is why we have student loan debt at 1.6 trillion dollars.
+That is why we have student loan debt of 1.6 trillion dollars.

 What is interesting is these three recent events may bring a harsh reality to the business aspect of college.
 We must realize is that these institutions have expenses and employees that require payment.
-These three possible changes will cause a significant disruption to the current model.
+These three possible changes will cause significant disruption to the current model.

 Department of Justice Admission Changes